 A mentored opportunity for Harvard graduate STEM students to bring their scientific knowledge to the Massachusetts State House.
 Work with state legislators and committees on science-related policies and have a meaningful impact on public policy.

 Science Policy Nanocourse

-This 4-day nanocourse, offered in January 2021, introduces the role of science and technology in creating public policy, and the governance of the U.S. scientific enterprise.
-Students will learn how science and policy interact, engage with outside experts, and build professional skills.
+Explore the role of science and technology in creating public policy and the governance of the U.S. scientific enterprise.
+Students will learn the basics of how science and policy interact, engage with experts, and build professional skills.